echernobrivets/echernobrivets/README.md

 ---

 ### About Me :
-- Data Analyst
+- Data Analyst;
-- Return my life around 180 degrees
+- Identify problems of your business;
-- Identify problems of your business
+- I check the behavior of metrics;
-- In my free time I do sports and read books
+- In my free time I do sports and travel.

 ---